 And speaking of European airports, Europe being one of the first places to embrace aviation has a mix of old and new infrastructure.
 It would definitely be interesting to explore them all.

 If you enjoyed my trip report, do check out the rest of my aurora chasing travelogue.
 After flying into Iceland via Copenhagen, we embarked on a week long tour to see the best of Iceland’s natural wonders.
-Following that, we returned to continental Europe to our second phase of the northern lights chase.
+Following that, we returned to continental Europe (Tromsø, Norway) to our second phase of the northern lights chase.

 Till then, stay wanderlust!